 Based on these messages, the Global Campaign for Microbicides (GCM)-an international civil society advocacy organization-used this information to develop even simpler messages to describe drug resistance.
-They used the simplified information in their public trainings on ARV-based prevention strategies (see Figure 7.4).
+They used the simplified information in their public trainings on ARV-

-Drug resistance: a concern with PrEP - HIV makes thousands of copies of itself daily. - Every time HIV copies itself, errors can occur, like typing errors on a page. - These are mutations - changes that can make the virus weaker or stronger. - If a mutation makes HIV able to resist an ARV drug, it is called drug-resistant HIV.
+Drug resistance: a concern with PrEP HIV makes thousands of copies of itself daily.
+Every time HIV copies itself, errors can occur, like typing errors on a page.
+These are mutations - changes that can make the virus weaker or stronger.
+If a mutation makes HIV able to resist an ARV drug, it is called drug-resistant HIV.